Hyalophane: Gemstone Infomration

 Transparent to translucent.
 Massive or as prismatic crystals which may show various types of feldspar twinning (Carlsbad, Baveno, etc.)

-• Colour: Colorless, yellow, white and red.
+• Color: Colorless, yellow, white and red.
 A green transparent Ba-orthoclase has been reported from south of Felicio dos Santos, Minas Gerais, Brazil.

 • Other: Hyalophane probably exhibits the most complex twinning of any species.